Skip to main content

 TEAM GWYF · TENSTACK

-This Gamble With Your Friends guide covers bankroll management, item timing, team roles, and the ending thresholds across all 4 floors.
+This Gamble With Your Friends strategy guide covers bankroll management, item timing, team roles, and the final double-or-nothing choice that actually decides which of the 3 endings you get.

 TL;DR: Protect your bankroll on floors 1-2 by betting on games your team plays well, save consumable items for floors 3-4, and concentrate your best players on the single highest-value game on the final floor.
-The best ending requires hitting a cumulative earnings threshold across all 4 floors, so a blown early bankroll is what costs most groups the good ending.
+The 3 endings come down to one choice at the very end: pay off the debt safely, or push it all into a final double-or-nothing coin flip.
+A blown early bankroll is what costs most groups the chance to even reach that choice with anything left to gamble.

 Key takeaways